szabgab/rust.org.il/.github/ISSUE_TEMPLATE/presentation_proposal.md

 ---
 name: Presentation proposal
 about: Offering to give a presentation at one of the meetings
-title: ""
+title: "[Talk] "
 labels: proposal
 assignees: octocat
 ---

+(Please remove the instructions in parentheses and leave only the content.)

-Title: add this to the title of the issue
+Title: (add this to the title of the issue as well)

 ## Description: